coralogix/terraform-coralogix-aws/modules/firehose/README.md

 Where the variable 'include_metric_stream_filter' can be set as follows:
 ```
 variable "include_metric_stream_filter" {
-  description = "List of inclusive metric filters for namespace and metric_names.
-Specify this parameter, the stream sends only the conditional metric names from the metric namespaces that you specify here.
-If metric names is empty or not specified, the whole metric namespace is included"
+  description = "List of inclusive metric filters for namespace and metric_names."
   type = list(object({
     namespace    = string
     metric_names = list(string)